The 7 Day Japan Travel Itinerary

 If you’ve traveled to Japan in the past and want to spend another week there, you’ll likely want to jettison the tourist trail entirely.
 The most manageable option for doing this would be traveling off the main island of Honshu.
 This could involved visiting balmy Kyushu or Shikoku (Japan’s most spiritual island), skiing for a week in Hokkaido, or beaching it up in the Okinawa archipelago.

-Return visitors can also devote their 7 day Japan itinerary to exploring a lesser-visited region.
+Return visitors, when making their Japan Trip Plan, can also devote their 7 day Japan Travel Itinerary to exploring a lesser-visited region.
 Tohoku north of Tokyo is a veritable winter wonderland, while a trip to San’in in Japan’s far west is like a trip back in time.
 Hokuriku, on the Sea of Japan coast, centers around Kanazawa, i.e. the “Kyoto of the North.”

 Longer Trips to Japan